 - Increased anxiety, agitation, or panic

 - Giving away precious belongings

-Nazanin Moali, PhD, owner of Oasis2Care in Los Angeles, added: "One of [the] major signs that someone is contemplating suicide is when they talk about death and how the lives of others will be different if they are not around.
+Nazanin Moali, PhD, owner of Oasis2Care in Los Angeles, adds: "One of [the] major signs that someone is contemplating suicide is when they talk about death and how the lives of others will be different if they are not around.
 Some of the common themes for these individuals are feeling trapped and not being able to identify a sense of purpose."

 How to Help Someone Who's Having Suicidal Thoughts

 Start the conversation by reminding them how much you care about them.
-"Describe what you have been noticing and offer to be a listening ear.
-Sometimes, just knowing that others care may reduce the feeling of hopelessness and isolation," Dr. Moali told POPSUGAR.
+"Describe what you have been noticing, and offer to be a listening ear.
+Sometimes, just knowing that others care may reduce the feeling of hopelessness and isolation," Dr. Moali tells POPSUGAR.
 She also recommends asking a friend directly if they've thought about ending their lives, adding that this question doesn't "put the idea in their head" or increase the likelihood of them attempting suicide.

 This next step is important if someone you love is, in fact, experiencing suicidal ideation: "Sympathize, but do not promise to keep it a secret," Dr. Watt says.

 Instead, take steps to ensure they get professional help.
 If the person is young, encourage them to reach out to a trusted adult, and give them the number for the National Suicide and Crisis Hotline: 988.
 You can even help them set up an appointment with a therapist and offer to go with them to the first session if they want your support.
 "Remember that neither of you has to face this alone," Dr. Watt says.